LaurentRDC/pandoc-pyplot/README.md

 ### Requirements

 This filter only works with the Matplotlib plotting library.
 Therefore, you a Python interpreter and at least [Matplotlib](https://matplotlib.org/) installed.
-The python interpreter is expected to be discoverable using the name `"python"` (as opposed to `"python3"`, for example)
+The Python interpreter is expected to be discoverable using the name `"python"` (as opposed to `"python3"`, for example)

-The filter program must be in your `PATH`.
-In case it is, you can use the filter with Pandoc as follows:
+You can use the filter with Pandoc as follows:

 ```bash
 pandoc --filter pandoc-pyplot input.md --output output.html